Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What Is a Profit and Loss Statement?

 A profit and loss statement summarizes a business's revenue and expenses.
-Learn how to use a profit and loss statement to gain information about your business.
+Learn how to use one to gain deeper insight into your business.

 author image